Fuzzball Documentation

-The workflow used to complete this tutorial runs for 5 minutes and counts from 1 to 300 (once per second).
+The workflow used to complete this tutorial runs for 5 minutes and prints an integer from 1 to 300 once per second.
 In the real world, this workflow is completely useless.
 But it serves as a useful demonstration for this tutorial since it produces output that can be gathered via Fuzzball logging and runs for 5 minutes allowing time for user interaction.
-More useful “real world” examples can be obtained from this Fuzzball examples Git repo.
+More useful “real world” examples can be obtained in the Workflow Examples section.

 version: v1